 Fundamentals of the design process: engineering modeling, communication and problem-solving skills in a team environment.
 Emphasis on process-based improvements to the design process.
 Introduction to engineering as a profession.
-Prerequisites: A grade of C or better in (ECE102 or ECE102AA) and (high school physics, or PHY111, or PHY111AA).
-Course Notes: Student may receive credit for only one of the following: ECE103AB, or ECE103, or ECE103EP.
+Prerequisites: A grade of C or better in ECE102 or permission of Instructor.
+Course Notes: Student may receive credit for only one of the following: ECE103 or ECE103EP.